MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/update-policy.md

 #### Nontransactional policy

-When an update policy failure occurs with the transactional setting set as `IsTransactional:`*`false`*, a failure to run the policy is ignored.
-Ingestion isn't automatically retried.
-You can manually retry ingestion.
+When an update policy failure occurs with the transactional setting set as `IsTransactional:``false`:

+* A failure to run the policy is ignored and ingestion isn't automatically retried.
+* You can manually retry the ingestion.

 #### Transactional policy

-If an update policy failure occurs when the transactional setting is set to `IsTransactional:`*`true`*, if the ingestion method is `pull`, the Data Management service is involved, and ingestion is automatically retried according to the following conditions:
+When an update policy failure occurs with the transactional setting set as `IsTransactional:``true`:

+* If the ingestion method is `pull`, ingestion is automatically retried according to the following conditions:
     * Retries are performed until one of following configurable limit settings is met: `DataImporterMaximumRetryPeriod` or `DataImporterMaximumRetryAttempts`
     * By default the `DataImporterMaximumRetryPeriod` setting is two days, and `DataImporterMaximumRetryAttempts`is 10
     * The backoff period starts at 2 minutes, and doubles.
 So the wait starts with 2 min, then increases to 4 min, to 8 min, to 16 min and so on.

-In any other case, you can manually retry ingestion.
+* In any other case, you can manually retry ingestion.

 ## Example of extract, transform, load